-Gerhard Kruss reported to the Chemical society of Munich that he had found the new metal "Germanium" in euxenite.
+Gerhard Kruss reported to the Chemical society of Munich that he had found nite.
 This metal was first discovered by Winkler in 1885, in argyrodite, and had not been observed in any other mineral.
+Euxenite is a trianate and niobate of